6 AM: Alarm. Commute. Coffee.

 - Think through problems mentally

-Solution: If motivated, one 2-3 hour Saturday morning session = entire week's practice.
+Solution: If genuinely motivated, one 2-3 hour Saturday morning session = entire week's practice.

 Caution: Only if it doesn't feel like a chore.
-Rest is more valuable.
+Forced weekend grinding backfires hard.

 The 12-Week Working Professional Timeline